HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/performance_tuning/kubernetes/index.md

         This means JMeter will simulate loading 100 users over 10 seconds, leading to approximately 10 users per second.

 - Authenticated user: A Portal “User” role.
-- Unauthenticated user:  A Portal “unauthenticated user” role.
+- Unauthenticated user:  A Portal “anonymous portal user” role.
 - OpenLDAP:  An open-source implementation of LDAP (Lightweight Directory Access Protocol).
 All authenticated Users are added to OpenLDAP.

 !!! note